Stellahhh/Infection/README.md

 3. Functionality:
 - Include the AI Zombie that could automatically chase players.
+  - We are half-way through implementing it and will complete the implementation in the next submission.
 - Solve the problem of the human can share zombie's PP effect when they are close to the zombie.
 Partially solved this issue by reducing the range of the PP effect.
 However, when the human is very close to the zombie, the human can still see the zombie's PP effect
 - Try to implement the remote multiplayer (so that the users don't necessarily join the same Wi-Fi.)